Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

 #Part 1: Introduction to Software Engineering

-Question 1: Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry.

 The methodical application of engineering principles to software system design, development, testing, deployment, and maintenance is known as software engineering.
 It entails building dependable, scalable, and effective software solutions that satisfy user and corporate needs utilizing organized techniques, tools, and programming languages.